The New Testament on Church Leadership

 Here are some takeaways from the Scripture:

-- The New Testament teaching promotes a plurality of elders in each local church.
-Some elders are vocational and some work outside the local church.
-The plurality of elders includes any man who is called, gifted, and recognized by the church, no matter their vocational status.
+3. The New Testament teaching promotes a plurality of pastors in each local church.
+Some pastors are vocational, and some work outside the local church.
+The plurality of pastors includes any qualified man who is called, gifted, and recognized by the church, no matter their vocational status.

 References: Acts 14:23; Acts 20:17; 1 Timothy 5:17; Titus 1:5-7; Acts 20:28; Philippians 1:1; 1 Timothy 3:1-7; Ephesians 4:11; Titus 1:9; 1 Thessalonians 5:12; Hebrews 13:17; Matthew 16:13-20; 1 Corinthians 12:4-7; 1 Peter 5:1-2; James 5:14; 1 Timothy 3:8-13; Acts 6:1-7